 Answer: During the trekking route there are all places hotels and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-We recommend you to take aqua tablets to purify the normal water as the normal water is available in almost every stream, local place en route.
+We recommend you take aqua tablets to purify the normal water as the normal water is available in almost every stream, and local place en route.

 Question: Can I charge my camera or other batteries on my trip?.

 Answer: During the guest house trekking there will be chances to charge the battery on pay.
 We recommend you bring an extra pair in case.
 Remember to bring your adapters!
-And we recommend you to take extra batteries along with you.
+And we recommend you take extra batteries along with you.

 Question: Can I use credit cards in Trekking?.

-Answer: No. You need to have cash Nepali rupees because credit cards work only in the bigger cities or in luxury hotels.
+Answer: No. You need to have cash Nepali rupees because credit cards work only in bigger cities or in luxury hotels.

 Question: When should I book my trip and what are the payment terms?.